 Depending on the severity, some horses will need stall rest, whereas others may benefit from being able to move freely to promote blood circulation within the foot.

-Medication to address underlying health conditions, such as PPID, may also be given.
-Administering these medications according to your veterinarian’s directions is important for preventing future laminitis episodes.
+Medication to address underlying health conditions, such as PPID and EMS, may also be given and are critical to stopping the process of lamintis.
+Administering these medications according to your veterinarian’s directions is important for preventing future laminitis episodes and stopping the pain in the current one.
 Many of these treatments are life-long commitments.

 Cold Water Therapy